 Origins of survivalism

 In some ways, survivalism is merely the history of humankind – a “hunter gatherer” type caveman would have had most of the skills that inexperienced survivalists hope to acquire.
-The original “survivalists” (although they didn’t use this particular term) in the modern era probably date back to the time of the great depression, when money was scarce and some people were forced to rely on more primitive methods of living (e.g hunting, preserving food, using fire as a source of warmth, etc).
+The original “survivalists” (although they didn’t use this particular term) in the modern era probably date back to the time of the great depression, when money was scarce and some people were forced to rely on more primitive methods of living (e.g hunting, preserving food with techniques like drying/smoking, using fire as a source of warmth, etc).

 Religion has also long had ties to a lot of survivalist thinking – many religions predict end of the world scenarios, and throughout modern history there have been calls by various religious leaders for their followers to prepare for the end times.
 Sometimes religious survivalists are also referred to as end-of-days or doomsday preppers